Research professionals

 In the event of a refusal

 It may happen that a work permit or visa application is refused.
-Should this occur, you can contact the faculty contact person at Université Laval (PDF in French only): this person will assess your file with an immigration counsellor.
+Should this occur, you can contact the faculty contact person at Université Laval (PDF in French only).
+An immigration counsellor will asses your file with this person.

-If you are advised to file a new application for a work permit, be sure to obtain a new invitation letter with a new LMIA-exempt job offer number.
+If you are advised to apply for a new work permit, you will need a new invitation letter with a new LMIA-exempt job offer number.

 Plane ticket